 - a.
-Issuance and implementation of remedies and Supportive Measures other than Emergency Removal as described above; and, - b.
-Informal Resolutions.
+Issuance and implementation of remedies and Supportive Measures other than Emergency Removal as described above; and - b.
+Terms of an Informal Resolution Agreement.

-The appeal must include:
+The written appeal must include:

 - the ground(s) for the appeal with sufficient detail to support the ground(s); - the name of the appealing Party; and - evidence that the appeal could affect the outcome of the matter.